Our History

 Lead Trustee for Estates

 John is a Derby lad, and developed his interest in housing through a career with Derby City Council.
 John has been with the Liversage Trust for over 25 years.
 He is currently the Lead Trustee of Estates.
-He is also a keen Derby County fan, and enjoys spending time with his wife and their 10 grandchildren.
+He is also a keen Derby County fan, and enjoys spending time with his 10 grandchildren.

 Lead Trustee of Care Home